railsware/capistrano-changelog/README.md

-# Ptlog
+# PTLog

-TODO: Write a gem description
+Chagelog based on Git commits with a PivotalTracker story IDs.

+Integration with Capostrano.

 ## Installation